 Arthritis describes over 100 conditions that involve inflammation and damage in the joints, the tissues around the joint, and other connective tissues.
-Osteoarthritis, rheumatoid arthritis, and psoriatic arthritis are three types of arthritis.
-The cause will depend on the type.
+Osteoarthritis, rheumatoid arthritis, and psoriatic arthritis are three common types.

-Arthritis affects 58.5 million adults in the United States, which equals about 1 in 4 people.
-It is more common among adults aged 65 years or older.
+Arthritis affects 54 million adults in the United States, which is about 1 in 5 people.
+It is more common among adults 65 years or older.
 However, it can affect people of all ages, including children.

-This article discusses the different types of arthritis, what causes it, and possible treatments.
+This article discusses the different types of arthritis, what causes it, the symptoms, and possible treatments.

 Arthritis refers to more than 100 rheumatic diseases and conditions that affect joints.
 These conditions tend to involve pain, aching, stiffness, and swelling in and around one or more joints.

 There are more than 100 types of arthritis.
-Generally, arthritis can be split into the following categories:
+Arthritis is categorized into the following types:

 Inflammatory arthritis

-Inflammatory arthritis can affect several joints, and the inflammation can damage the surface of the joints and also the underlying bone.
+Inflammatory arthritis can affect several joints.
+The inflammation can damage the surface of the joints and also the underlying bone.

 Examples of inflammatory arthritis include: